 The Snow & Ice Division of Muncie Power Products operates at the cutting edge of technology and innovation as changes in the market require changes in product.

-As a result, our snow and ice solutions range from the tried and true, manually controlled central hydraulic systems to state-of-the-art, electronically controlled cartridge valve solutions with data logging, Wi-Fi connectivity for real-time diagnostic support and GPS/ AVL mapping options.
+As a result, our snow and ice solutions range from the tried-and-true, manually controlled central hydraulic systems to state-of-the-art, electronically controlled cartridge valve solutions with data logging, Wi-Fi connectivity for real-time diagnostic support, and GPS/ AVL mapping options.

-To meet the changing marketplace, we have increased our options for Class 3, 4 and 5 work trucks.
-This article covers one of these options, and its versions, available for these popular truck sizes used by municipal, university and landscaping fleets.
+To meet the changing marketplace, we have increased our options for Class 3, 4, and 5 work trucks.
+This article covers one of these options, and its versions, available for these popular truck sizes used by municipal, university, and landscaping fleets.

-The MESP3020’s background menu has seven adjustable parameters including spinner minimum and maximum, auger minimum and maximum, retain settings and spinner blast and spinner pause.
+The MESP3020’s background menu has seven adjustable parameters including spinner minimum and maximum, auger minimum and maximum, retain settings and spinner blast, and spinner pause.
 Combined, these features conserve salt usage without compromising effectiveness.
 Our MESP3020 is easy to install and plumb.
 Since all of the controls are electric, harness routing into the cab can take whatever path is available.
 All of the SAE O-ring hose connections are also on the bottom of the enclosure, keeping our frame rail footprint to a minimum.

 Designed for underbody hoists, the MESP3020 delivers up to 6 GPM maximum flow to the hoist cylinder.
 Flow to the auger and spinner reaches 17 GPM and 8 GPM respectively.

 The MESP3020FASM works with drop-in spreaders and is pre-compensated.
 On the other hand, the MESP3020GASM is post-compensated and allows for flow to the hoist and spreader simultaneously for tailgate spreader applications.
 The letters, F and G, tell whether the system is pre- or post-compensated.